MikeSWang/Triumvirate/README.md

 of this guide.</span>

-After `git clone`-ing this repository, at the root of the directory run the following commands to compile the code:
+After `git clone`-ing this repository, at the root of the directory run the following commands to install the code:
 ```
 make clean
-make all
+make install
 ```
 If you wish to use the Python (or C++) package only, replace `make all` with `make pyinstall` (or `make cppinstall`).
 Depending on your